Skip to main content

 Hungary

-In Hungary, the National Research, Innovation and Science Policy Council, was set up in December 2010 to coordinate government decisions on science, technology and innovation policy decisions.
-It is the highest level co-ordination and decision-making body in the domain of science, technology and innovation (STI) policies.
-They have four major tasks:
+The National Research, Innovation and Science Policy Council was set up in December 2010 to coordinate government decisions on science, technology and innovation policy.
+The council has four major tasks:

 1. Make decisions on STI policy issues of strategic relevance and related major projects, on financing STI, on the utilisation strategy of the Research and Technological Innovation Fund (KTIA in Hungarian), on the evaluation strategy of STI policy tools, on the report on the use of the National Scientific Research Fund (OTKA)